 I am now on my second rosette and enjoying the process a bit more.
 I think I have gotten more comfortable with the pieces and the flat back stitch.
 There are two Facebook groups for the Millefiori -La Passacaglia quilt and one for the New Hexagon Book-Millefiore group.
 They are wonderful resources for learning more about the process.

 I’ll post on this as I complete rounds.
 My plan is to make a smaller quilt and I think I have narrowed the size on the layout page.
 I will soon figure out exactly the rounds I need to and make more plans for this fun quilt.
 It’s exciting to begin something like this and I am enjoying the planing process.
-To say that I’m nervous about completing the edges would be an understatement, but I have plenty to do before I get there, so I am not focusing too much on that (ok, maybe that’s a lie).Disclaimer: *Links with asterisk indicate an affiliate link.
+To say that I’m nervous about completing the edges would be an understatement, but I have plenty to do before I get there, so I am not focusing too much on that (ok, maybe that’s a lie).Disclaimer: *Links with asterisk indicate an affiliate link and as an Amazon Associate, I earn from qualifying purchases.
 Your price is not any different, but a small percentage of the sale will go to supporting my blog.